 Current Challenges of International Human Rights Politics Published: 31 May 2017 Image credits Violations and restrictions of human rights take place every day.
 Pursuing human rights can be a dangerous undertaking.
 Human rights defenders fight with undaunted commitment for human rights.
 Frequently they encounter problems such as persecution and jail, or even risk paying for their commitment with their lives.
-By Bianca Rancea
+Bianca Rancea

 Phnom Penh’s White Building Published: 2 May 2017 Image credits When I heard Phnom Penh wasn’t a walking city, I bought a good pair of shoes.
 The evidence on my feet at the day’s end—after dodging motorbikes, piles of trash, street meat smoke, tuktuk offers—was par for the course.

 Project on Women’s Action for Voice and Empowerment (WAVE) 2017 Published: 7 April 2017 Image credits Reflection meeting with Potential Political Women Candidates (PPWCs) to warm up, coaching and facilitating the sharing of experiences and planning for running election by AMARA in Siem Reap province, fund contributed to this project by HBF Cambodia.
-By Chuon Chamrong
+Chuon Chamrong

 Riel Change Project 2017 - Financial Management and Life Skills for Women Published: 3 April 2017 Image credits Financial Management and life skills for women- To promote women to develop their livelihood via training them on how to manage income, saving skill, life skills, how to make sufficient budget, health care, good custom for life, how to use money correctly.
-All lessons are useful for them and their family members to prevent from risks that might happened and build harmony condition in family, which are ways to reduce violent… By Chuon Chamrong
+All lessons are useful for them and their family members to prevent from risks that might happened and build harmony condition in family, which are ways to reduce violent… Chuon Chamrong

 Press Release by Victims Support Section - WIDE RANGING SUPPORT FOR REPARATION Published: 17 March 2017 The Victims Support Section (VSS), the Civil Party Lead Co-Lawyers (LCLs), and the Civil Party Lawyers of the Extraordinary Chambers in the Courts of Cambodia (ECCC) have consulted with Civil Parties, Victims Associations, implementing partners, donors, government agencies, and other relevant stakeholders to identify and develop proposed reparation projects for Case 002/02.